Pinafore/nlp-hw/tfidf_guesser/README.md

 been implemented for you.
 If you are over-implementing, you are generating extra work for yourself and making yourself vulnerable to errors.

+That said, the second part of the homework---doing as well as you can buzzing---is meant to be more fun and open-ended.

 You'll turn in your code on Gradescope.

 What you have to do